How To Fix Muscle Imbalance – Regain Your Balance

 Yeah, we’re going to have muscle pain at some point in our lives.
 But I said Lower back pain…you muscles are a part of you lower back problems.

-As you muscles get all bent out of shape and out of balance, you alignment will get pulled out, in turn causing more pain, with wear and tear on you muscles, joints, ligaments and even you spine.
+As your muscles get all bent out of shape and out of balance, your alignment will get pulled out, in turn causing more pain, with wear and tear on your muscles, joints, ligaments, and even your spine.

 And get this, with a weaker “core”, you’ll develop what’s called a postural dysfunction.
-In this case, you pelvis gets pushed forward on either side or both, and it causes a curvature In you spine, turning normal into abnormal curvature.
+In this case, your pelvis gets pushed forward on either side or both, and it causes a curvature In your spine, turning normal into abnormal curvature.
 And this is the root of any back pain you experience –